-There are 3 main Reforms that may affect you as someone who receives social care.
+There are three main reforms that may affect you as someone who receives social care.

 At the point you start to receive care, we have to determine the amount of money you must contribute towards your care costs.

 We calculate your income (private and state pension) plus capital (investments, savings and properties) against a set of national criteria.

 - if you currently have savings and assets that total more than £23,250, then you are required to make the maximum contribution towards your care